jesse-tong/databaseBuilding/documentation/API Documentation.md

 - `application_id`: Integer (Foreign key to Application)
 - `skill`: String (Skill name)
 - `yearsOfExperience`: Float (Years of experience in skill, optional)

-### SearchCVQuery

-For name, email, phone, linkedIn, gitRepo, experiencedSkills: Will match any application containing the keyword.

-For skills, jobTitles, location, requirementDescription: Will search for applications that match the best to the keywords in the database.

-- `name`: String (Applicant name in the CV, optional)
-- `email`: String (Email address, optional)
-- `phone`: String (Phone number, optional)
-- `linkedIn`: String (LinkedIn URL, optional)
-- `gitRepo`: String (Git repository URL, optional)
-- `experiencedSkills`: A JSON object with the key is the skill or role (with real experience) to search ( optional)
-- `keywords`: Array of strings (Keywords to search, optional)
-- `skills`: Array of strings (Skills to search, optional)
-- `jobTitles`: Array of strings (Job titles to search, optional)
-- `location`: String (Address or current work location of the , optional)
-- `requirementDescription`: String (Job requirements description, optional)

 ---